 Get oriented with our action planner, Strategies for Driving Equity in Grantmaking Practice.

-RSVP for our introductory webinar, where we’ll explore what it means to Drive Equity and how PEAK can help you do it.
+Watch our introductory webinar, where we’ll explore what it means to Drive Equity and how PEAK can help you do it.

 PEAK members have access to these new case stories of organizations who are doing this work well: